ExpaInfo/BrickBitMain/ORACLE_CLOUD_GUIDE.md

 ## 🎉 **Success!
 Your Site is Live**

-Your Brick Hill site is now:
+Your BrickBit site is now:
 - ✅ **Hosted FREE** on Oracle Cloud
 - ✅ **Accessible globally** via your public IP
 - ✅ **Optimized** for performance on free tier